ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * MiSc => new series

-**MISSING** Please provide exact google coordinates for that site, you can  go to google maps, right click what's here, then click on the coordinates, once the new location appears on the right you can copy the coordinates in that format
+**MISSING** Please provide exact google coordinates for that site, you can  go to google maps, right click what's here, then click on the coordinates, once the new location appears on the right you can copy the coordinates in the following format
-41.901412, -8.823340 or share a link with me.
+41.901412, -8.823340 (not with west and north...) or share a link with me.
 Since you said 5 km from the sea I've guessed the coordinates.

-**MISSING** I need the name of the Organisation running that sampling.
+**CHECK** I need the name of the Organisation running that sampling.
+I guess it's Ciimar right ?

 **NOTE** EMU names have changed, it's `ES_Minh` because this refers to the transboundary emu which is in country PT with name `ES_Minh`

+**NOTE** Inserted biometry OK

 -----------------------------